Is Fort Collins, CO Tap Water Safe to Drink?

-Fort Collins's water quality is good overall.
+Yes, Fort Collins tap water is safe to drink.
 Hardness is low at 105 PPM, and no contaminants exceed health guidelines.
-Most homes here do not need a water softener.
+Most homes here don't need treatment.

 Hardness Scale: Where Fort Collins Falls